MileHacker Logo

 Cultural & Activity Attire

 Nouméa itself is quite modern and relaxed in terms of dress.
 However, a respectful approach to clothing is advisable when visiting Kanak villages, churches, or cultural sites.
-This means covering your shoulders and knees.
+This indicates covering your shoulders and knees.
 A Sarong or lightweight scarf can be a versatile item.
-Use it as a beach cover-up or for added modesty when needed.
+Use it considered as a beach cover-up or for added modesty when needed.
 Casual wear is fine in most restaurants.
 Some upscale establishments might prefer smart casual attire for dinner.

 Activity Specifics